moxystudio/node-proper-lockfile/README.md

 3. When different `stale` and/or `update` configurations are being used for the same file
 4. When the update of the `lockfile` took longer than the `stale` threshold

-As you can see, all these points are originated from human intervention, except point `4` which is unlikely to happen unless you block the event loop for high periods of times or the `fs` calls are really slow.
+As you can see, all these points are originated from human intervention, except point `4` which is unlikely to happen unless you block the event loop for high periods of time or the `fs` calls are really slow.

 ### Comparison